Doing work to trees on private property

-If a tree is subject to a tree preservation order, you must get permission before doing any work that might affect the tree.
+If a tree is subject to a tree preservation order, you must get permission before doing any work to the tree or tree roots.

-If you apply for permission, we will let you know our decision within eight weeks.
+If you apply for permission, we will let you know our decision within eight weeks from validation date.

-Standalone trees: the diameter (measured from 1.5 metres above the ground) is more than 7.5 centimetres
+- Standalone trees: the stem diameter (measured from 1.5 metres above the ground) is more than 7.5 centimetres

-A tree in a group: the diameter (measured from 1.5 metres above the ground) is more than 10 centimetres.
+- A tree in a group: the stem diameter (measured from 1.5 metres above the ground) is more than 10 centimetres

 During the six-week period we: